shopware5/devdocs/source/blog/_posts/2016-03-09-managing-ant-complexities.md

 ### No errors in older versions

-Doe to the nature of XML older Ant versions will not issue warnings, or interrupt execution if the do not support the conditions.
+Due to the nature of XML older Ant versions will not issue warnings, or interrupt execution if the do not support the conditions.
 Therefore if you see unexplained behavior be sure to check

 ```